News & Roadworks

 In response to multiple concerns from residents regarding Rowplatt Lane increasingly being used as a ‘rat run’, Felbridge Parish Council and Cllr.
 Lesley Steeds asked Surrey Highways to conduct a safety survey.
 This acknowledges that vehicles turning right on to Rowplatt Lane from queuing traffic on the Copthorne Road drive at unsafe speeds along Rowplatt Lane and Crawley Down Road in an effort to ‘beat the queue’.
 Having looked at options, Surrey Highways consider the most feasible solution would be for the junction of Rowplatt Lane and Copthorne Road to be placed under a ‘point no entry’ traffic order.
 This would mean that those vehicles could no longer enter Rowplatt Lane from Copthorne Road.
 Rowplatt Lane itself would remain a two way road with full access at the Crawley Down Road junction and drivers would still be able to exit Rowplatt Lane on to the Copthorne Road.

 It is considered that this would put a stop to the ‘rat run’ issue while having a lesser impact on local residents compared to other options.
 It would also make it more difficult for HGVs to use the road as a cut through; address the issue of vehicles turning left from the Copthorne Road in the middle of the road; and make it easier for pedestrians to cross at that point.
+The next steps will be a design feasibility study followed by public engagement and consultation.
+Residents living on and off Rowplatt Lane will be consulted and all residents will be able to comment on the proposals.

 It is hoped that addressing this major road safety concern would encourage families who have said they don’t feel safe walking their children to school to go back to walking rather than driving.
 This would further reduce traffic and improve parking on Crawley Down Road.
 Details of how to comment will be provided when available.
-While any change will inconvenience some residents, it is hoped that most will consider that the safety improvements will make it worthwhile.
+While acknowledging that this proposal would be inconvenient for some people, Felbridge Parish Council's priority is the safety of residents so they support the proposal.
+Cllr.
+Steeds has also asked for Rowplatt Lane to be included in a Tandridge District parking review scheduled to take place over the summer.

 PARKING